stuWolf/TaskTitan/README.md

 If successfull this app can be easily adjusted to other trades and enterprises.

 Features:

+The app has the following core features:
+* User Authentication: This includes user sign up with email verification, user sign in, and JWT authentication.
+This is a fundamental feature for any platform that handles user data.

+* User Roles and Views: Different views for the business owner/manager, workers, and customers.
+This feature is crucial for providing a customized user experience based on the role of the user.

+* Job Management: This includes the ability for customers to initiate new jobs and request quotes, for managers to quote on jobs and assign workers, and for workers to accept jobs and mark them as completed.
+This is the primary functionality of your platform.

+* Notification System: Notifications for new jobs, job assignments, changes in job status, and new reviews.
+This feature is important for keeping all parties informed about the progress of jobs.

+* Review System: The ability for customers to sign off on jobs and leave reviews.
+This feature is important for quality control and for providing feedback to workers.

+* Search and Filter: The ability to search and filter jobs, tradespeople, or reviews.
+This feature is necessary for users to easily navigate and find specific information on the platform.

+### In Detail:
 User sign up with email verification
 User sign in
 JWT authentication